Back to all studies

 Multimodal Intervention to Support Hospital-to-Community Transition in Bipolarity

-This recruiting study focuses on bipolarity and currently lists sites or participation links in Canada.
+This study is recruiting.
+It focuses on bipolarity and currently lists participation information in Canada.

 BipolarityOtherFrom 18 Years to 35 Years